averagechris/dotfiles/docs/nixos.md

 > swap space, so it could end up containing all sorts of private stuff in the clear
 >
 > - for example passwords copied from a password manager
+>

-NOTE: In the example below a swap of 32GB s created.
-But you can create whatever size you want.
+> 💡 NOTE: In the example below a swap of 32GB is created.
+But you can create whatever
+> size you want.

 ```shell
 # NOTE the command below will prompt you for a passphrase